sheeshmohsin/doc-kurento/doc/admin_guide.rst

 Network interfaces Up & Open
 ----------------------------

-Unless configured otherwise, Kureno Media Server will open the port TCP 8888 to receive requests and send responses to/from by means of the Kurento clients (by means of the Kurento Protocol Open API).
+Unless configured otherwise, Kurento Media Server will open the port TCP 8888 to receive requests and send responses to/from by means of the Kurento clients (by means of the Kurento Protocol Open API).
 To verify if this port is listening, execute the following command: